HarrisonJM/ParallelComputing/coursework/src/README.md

 # src
 This folder contains:
 * The `Makefile`
-* an `OpenMP` directory
-* an `MPI` directory
-* an `etc` directory that will contain utility classes not directly related
-* a `main.c` file that will be used to tie everything together
+* an `etc` directory that will contain the classes used in the project a `main.c` file that will be used to tie everything together
+* a bin Lib directory that contains the main source file.

 # building
 To build the project simply run make in this directory
-* Each `openMP` and `MPI` directory will be compiled into a header archive and linked against the final executable; which will include main.c
+* The makefile will generate two different executables.
+Both will run in serial, however one will contain the openMPI threading and the other will have openMP.
+The time each took to run will be printed at the end.

+# running
+There is a script called RUNME.sh.
+Running this script will take care of all the tasks required to view this project (build and run).

 # results
-The results will be printed out as a part of the main running of the program.
+The results will be printed directly to STDOUT.
+A time for serial and a time for each implementation.
-The program can be executed by typing `$ ./cipherCracker.out`.
-Optionally passing an encrypted textfile path into the program will instead decipher that.

 # extras
-Passing a string into `encrypt.sh` will encrypt that string and Output a file that will automatically be picked up by the program for deciphering.
+Passing a string into `encrypt.sh` will encrypt that string.